Featured on DSC, Big Data News and AnalyticBridge…

 Added by Vincent Granville on March 23, 2013 at 10:30am — No Comments

 Python is an increasingly popular object-oriented, interpreted and interactive programming language used for heavy-duty data analysis.
-Python is designed for ease-of-use,…Continue
+Python is designed for ease-of-use, speed, readability and tailored for data-intensive applications.…Continue

 It’s time to forget the ‘vertical’ perception of Big Data, i.e. vast volumes and ROWSof data, and start to think about the ‘horizontal’ reality and true power of data.
 TheCOLUMNS of rich, informative data is where your real value lies and where truly smart decisions will be made.

 Granted, extensive columns of data will get unmanageable to work with.
 But this is where data analytics can help…